Add a New Agent Settings Profile

 - An active Cortex XDR license and allocated log storage in your Cortex Data Lake instance.

-process to the Network Isolation Whitelist.When you whitelist a specific application from network isolation, the Traps agent continues to block some internal system processes.
+This enables the Traps agent to maintain communication with Traps management service after you isolate the endpoint.When you whitelist a specific application from network isolation, the Traps agent continues to block some internal system processes.
 This is because some applications, for example ping.exe, can use other processes to facilitate network communication.
 As a result, if Traps continues to block a whitelisted application, you may need to perform additional network monitoring to determine the process that facilitates the communication, and then whitelist that process.

 - Add (+) an entry to the whitelist.

 - Specify theProcess Pathyou want to allow and theIPv4orIPv6address of the endpoint.
 Use the*wildcard on either side to match any process or IP address.
 For example, specify*as the process path and an IP address to allow any process to run on the isolated endpoint with that IP address.
 Conversely, specify*as the IP address and a specific process path to allow the process to run on any isolated endpoint that receives this profile.